-The past year was the 26th year of the Institute's existence.
+The past year was the 27th year of the Institute's existence.
 As usual, the Institute sponsored several research colloquia by out-of-province visitors as well as Institute members.
-The Institute has been providing support for Canadian theoretical physics and astronomy meetings, for example by being a sponsor of the Theory Canada conference, the main national conference for theoretical physics, and this past year a sponsor of the 2016 Annual Meeting of the Canadian Astronomical Society (CASCA) which was held in Winnipeg.
-In order to emphasize the strong base of theoretical physics in Manitoba throughout the rest of Canada, the WITP has also recently agreed to co-sponsor a new PhD thesis prize in conjunction with the Canadian Association of Physicists Division of Theoretical Physics.
+The Institute has been providing support for Canadian theoretical physics and astronomy meetings, for example by being a sponsor of the Theory Canada conference, the main national conference for theoretical physics.
+This year, the WITP also hosted a two-day workshop and summer school at the University of Manitoba on July 31 - August 1, 2017.
+This workshop was attended by 40 participants and included lectures by well-known experts Prof. Ian Affleck (UBC), Prof. Khedav Dasgupta (McGill), Dr. Fabian Grusdt (Harvard), and Prof. Scott Watson (Syracuse).
+The workshop also included short talks by most of our graduate students as well as poster presentations.
+In order to emphasize the strong base of theoretical physics in Manitoba throughout the rest of Canada, the WITP also continues to co-sponsor a new PhD thesis prize in conjunction with the Canadian Association of Physicists Division of Theoretical Physics.

-For the 2015-2016 academic year, the list of visitors is found in section 4.1, invited speakers in section 4.2, a description of the WITP Summer Student Symposium appears in 4.3, the cumulative list of graduate degrees awarded appears in section 4.5, and the published research work of members is found in section 4.6.
+For the 2016-2017 academic year, the list of visitors is found in section 4.1, invited speakers in section 4.2, a description of the WITP workshop in 4.3, the cumulative list of graduate degrees awarded appears in section 4.5, and the published research work of members is found in section 4.6.
 Section 5.1 contains a summary of income and expenditures for one year (since the filing of last year's report.)
-The plans for the coming year include a program of invited speakers, visiting research collaborations, and the promotion of postgraduate and postdoctoral research.
-For the fifth year in a row, the WITP held a summer research symposium, highlighting the summer research done by undergraduate and graduate students under the supervision of WITP members.
-The symposium was hosted this year at the University of Winnipeg on August 25, 2016.
+The plans for the coming year include a program of invited speakers, visiting research collaborations, the promotion of postgraduate and postdoctoral research, and the organization of our yearly WITP workshop.